 Incremental adoption.
-The toolset should allow incremental adoption when applied to a large software system.
-Adoption of the technology and successful results are more likely if the technology can be applied incrementally with benefits increasing as more effort is expended rather than requiring wholesale change.
+The toolset should support incremental adoption with rewards.
+Adoption of the technology and successful results are more likely if the technology can be applied incrementally, especially to large existing systems, with benefits increasing with effort, rather than requiring wholesale change.

 Reuse.
-The toolset should allow the reuse of real-world type systems.
-Real-world types and type rules define the characteristics of real-world entities, and those characteristics are unlikely to change.
-Thus, real-world types and type rules are ideal candidates for the creation of libraries supporting reuse and the associated reduction in development effort.
+The toolset should allow the reuse of real-world types.
+Real-world types and the typing rules they define represent characteristics of real-world entities, which are often unlikely to change.
+Thus, real-world types are ideal candidates for libraries supporting reuse and associated reductions in human effort.
+Such libraries can also support semi-automated inference of intended real-world types based on informal information in code.

 Type system management.
-The toolset should support the management of real-world type systems.
-Essentially, real-world type systems are created by engineers.
+The toolset should support creation and management of real-world type systems by engineers.
 Therefore, one of the basic operations required for the toolset is to facilitate the manual creation of real-world type systems.

 The User’s View

-In related work on units checking [6][7], toolset support has focused on: (a) source code annotations in the form of comments, (b) and command line invocation of analysis.
-Meeting the objectives listed above for real-world type systems requires a sophisticated interface that provides a number of facilities to the user.
+In related work on units checking [6][7], our toolset support focused on: (a) source code annotations in the form of comments, (b) and command line invocation of analysis.
+Meeting the objectives listed above for real-world type systems requires a sophisticated interface and additional functionality.

-A high-level view of the Falcon user interface is shown in Fig. 1.
-The subject Java program is presented to the user in one window and the real-world type system in use is presented in a second window.
-The Java program display is purely for reference; development of the Java software is entirely outside of Falcon.
-Control of Falcon, including invocation of the various analyses and display of the results of analyses, are available through a set of graphic control panels.
+Fig. 1 presents a high-level view of the Falcon user interface.
+A subject Java program is presented to the user in one window and the real-world type system in a second window.
+The Java code is developed outside of Falcon.
+Control of Falcon, including invocation of analyses and display of analysis results, are available through a set of graphic control panels.

 The Falcon user interface.